 One plus eight, before you know it a child knows enough to dial 911.
 It goes by so quickly as little ones learn to not only grasp complicated math equations but also commerce.

-Back in the days of feudal England, before Bitcoins and deferred stock, currency usually came in the form of the domesticated animals.
-And if you were a shepherd, you knew more than a few hands were going to reach into those bags of wool.
-And who was attached to those hands?
+Back in the days of feudal England, before Bitcoins and the future’s market, currency usually came in the form of a livestock.
+And more than a few hands were going to reach into those bags of wool.

 Master = Lord